BoxXV/boxxv.github.io/_posts/2020-04-27-c-sharp-multithreaded-and-parallel-programming-review.md

 ### Chapter 8: Debugging Multithreaded Applications with Visual Studio

-8.1 TaskCompletionSource<T>

-8.2 Worked Example: Creating a Foreground Task

-8.3 Unit Testing and Stubbing Asynchronous Methods

-8.4 Building Task-Based Combinators
-- Improved WhenAny
-- lternative WhenAll, WhenAllOrFail
+8.1 Considerations for debugging multithreaded applications

+8.2 Using the Threads window

+8.3 Using the Tasks window

+8.4 Using the Parallel Stacks window

+8.5 Using the Parallel Watch window

+8.6 Debugging an entire application
+- How to do it
+- How it works

-8.5 Summary
+8.7 Summary

 -----